-The biggest change will see the ten weeks of live shows cut to six, but with acts performing and leaving on both the Saturday and Sunday night each weekend.
+According to rumours, this year we'll see just six weeks of live shows - but the contestants will perform and face elimination on both the Saturday and Sunday night each weekend.

 Both nights will also see guest artists perform in a bid to attract back viewers following one of the least watched series in 2016.